Suffolk pushes $390M in spending for sewer expansion

 - The $191.3 million project along the Forge River in Mastic and Shirley would include construction of a new sewage treatment plant at Brookhaven Calabro Airport.

 Nearly 1,900 residential parcels and businesses along with a commercial corridor near Montauk Highway would be connected to sewers initially.
-Eventually, the treatment plant would allow sewering of an additional 10,500 residential units in the area.
+Eventually, the treatment plant would allow connecting an additional 10,500 residential units in the area to sewers .

-The initial project would remove 201 pounds of nitrogen per day, a 15 percent reduction in the river's wastewater nitrogen load.
+The initial project would reduce nitrogen pollution in the river by 201 pounds per day, a 15 percent cut.

 Property owners would pay $470 a year.

-- The $140.2 million project along the Carlls River in West and North Babylon and in Wyandanch would connect 3,958 residential parcels to the Southwest Sewer District.
-It would remove 477 pounds of nitrogen a day, a 31 percent reduction in the wastewater nitrogen load for the river.
+- The $140.2 million project along the Carlls River in West and North Babylon and Wyandanch would connect 3,958 residential parcels to the Southwest Sewer District.
+It would cut nitrogen pollution in the river by 477 pounds a day, a 31 percent reduction.

 Property owners would pay $532 a year.

 - The $26.4 million project along the Connetquot River in Great River in Islip Town would connect 457 residential parcels to the Southwest Sewer District.
-It would remove 41 pounds of nitrogen a day, an eight percent reduction in the river’s wastewater nitrogen load.
+It would cut nitrogen in the river by 41 pounds a day, an eight percent reduction.

 Property owners would pay $755 a year.